oracle/coherence-operator/docs/samples/operator/logging/custom-logs/README.md

 ## Installation Steps

-1. Change to the `samples/operator/logging/custom-logs` directory and ensure you have your you have your maven build
+1. Change to the `samples/operator/logging/custom-logs` directory and ensure you have your maven build
    environment set for JDK11 and build the project.

    ```bash
    mvn clean install -P docker
    ```

-   The above will build the Docker image with the cache configuration files and compiled Java classes.
+   The above will build the Docker image with the cache and login configuration as well as compiled Java classes

    **Note:** If you are running against a remote Kubernetes cluster you will need to push the above image to your repository accessible to that cluster.